nickfloyd/muse/Publications/drafts/draft_api_evolution_report.md

 **NOTE**: This is currently a draft of my thoughts on the ever changing needs of data access in a world now filled with AI.
 I am aiming to help myself and others think into new data access approaches to new data needs.

+**Draft note**: I think I will name this something like "Rethinking Data APIs for The Rise of the Agentic AI" or something rediculiiously sensational like that.

 # Evolving API Paradigms for an AI-Driven, Data-Intensive World

 ## Overview